Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

     Semantic creates minified, and uncompressed files in your source for both individual components, and the components specified for your packaged version.
   </p>

-  <p>Keep in mind semantic will automatically adjust urls in css and add vendor-prefixes as part of the build process.
+  <p>Keep in mind semantic will automatically adjust URLs in CSS and add vendor-prefixes as part of the build process.
 This means <b>definitions and theme files do not need vendor prefixes</b>.</p>

   <div class="ui info message">
     <h4 class="ui header">Advanced Usage</h4>